Arkaraj/Waves/README.md

 ## What can it Do?

+Backend:

 - User Authentication with JWT
 - Add Artists
 - Add Songs
 - Cover photo of the Song (with multer)
+- Basic CRUD operations

 ## Postman Collections

 https://documenter.getpostman.com/view/8802598/UzJJtcDk

-#### Notes
+#### Note

-Could have Used SQL Database, but no good/cheap sql database hosting server online.
+- Could have Used SQL Database, but no good/cheap sql database hosting server online.
+- Not using GraphQL for hosting resons, and REST APIs have better usecase here.

 ## To Run It Locally